 NSW National Parks & Wildlife Service

 The role and activities of the AALC in introducing innovation, providing a forum for staff networking and coordination continues to be highly valued by staff managing the Australian Alps national parks.
-The Committee’s works program provides an opportunity for the professional development of staff that may not be otherwise available.
-The response of staff has been to give their time in addition to their normal duties and become involved with the Australian Alps program.
+The response of staff has been to give their time in addition to their normal duties and become closelt involved with the Australian Alps program.

-I would like to record my sincere thanks to the members of the various working groups and to the Australian Alps Liaison Committee for their collective efforts which have ensured the ongoing success and relevance of the Australian Alps national parks cooperative management program.
+I would like to record my sincere thanks to the members of the working groups and the Australian Alps Liaison Committee for the collective efforts inachieving excellence in cross border protected area management.

 The Australian Alps stretch from Canberra through the Brindabella Range in the ACT, the Snowy Mountains of NSW and along the Great Dividing Range through Victoria.
 This alpine and subalpine environment is a unique part of Australia, a mountainous biogeographical region in a predominantly dry and flat continent.